By Heather Carreiro

 Some families spend their entire savings marrying off their daughters, while others go into debt.
 In some cases, families just can’t afford to get their daughters married.
 This is where the Aga Khan Development Foundation (AKDF) comes in.

 Every year in Pakistan’s Northern Areas, AKDF sponsors a mass wedding ceremony for couples that otherwise wouldn’t be able to afford to get married.
-The event doubles as a fundraiser for the foundation, so many people who aren’t related to the guests are also invited.
+The event doubled as a fundraiser for the foundation, so many people who aren’t related to the guests are also invited.

 Hunza Wedding Music